cometbft/cometbft/docs/architecture/adr-112-proposer-based-timestamps.md

 Applications often wish for some transactions to occur on a certain day, on a regular period, or after some time following a different event.
 All of these require some meaningful representation of agreed upon time.
 The following protocols and application features require a reliable source of time:
-* Tendermint Light Clients [rely on correspondence between their known time](https://github.com/tendermint/tendermint/blob/main/spec/light-client/verification/README.md#definitions-1) and the block time for block verification.
+* CometBFT Light Clients [rely on correspondence between their known time](https://github.com/cometbft/cometbft/blob/main/spec/light-client/verification/README.md#definitions-1) and the block time for block verification.
-* Tendermint Evidence validity is determined [either in terms of heights or in terms of time](https://github.com/tendermint/tendermint/blob/8029cf7a0fcc89a5004e173ec065aa48ad5ba3c8/spec/consensus/evidence.md#verification).
+* CometBFT Evidence validity is determined [either in terms of heights or in terms of time](https://github.com/cometbft/cometbft/blob/8029cf7a0fcc89a5004e173ec065aa48ad5ba3c8/spec/consensus/evidence.md#verification).
 * Unbonding of staked assets in the Cosmos Hub [occurs after a period of 21 days](https://github.com/cosmos/governance/blob/ce75de4019b0129f6efcbb0e752cd2cc9e6136d3/params-change/Staking.md#unbondingtime).
 * IBC packets can use either a [timestamp or a height to timeout packet delivery](https://docs.cosmos.network/v0.45/ibc/overview.html#acknowledgements)